GingerZe/dashboard/readme.txt

 The Odin Project exercise: Dashboard homepage.

-Did several other pages with different layouts mainly using display flex and grid.
+Did several other pages with different layouts to pratice display flex and grid.

+To do:
+- Create newtask.html